Black Lives Matter: Strategies and tactics

 Black Lives Matter originally used various social media platforms—including hashtag activism—to reach thousands of people rapidly.
 Since then, Black Lives Matter has embraced a diversity of tactics.
-Black Lives Matter protests have been overwhelmingly peaceful; when violence does occur, it is often committed by police or by counter-protesters.
-Despite this, opponents have falsely portrayed the movement as violent.
+Black Lives Matter protests have been overwhelmingly peaceful; when violence does occur, it is often committed by counter-protesters.
+Despite this, opponents often try to portray the movement as violent.

 Internet and social media

 In 2014, the American Dialect Society chose #BlackLivesMatter as their word of the year.
 Yes!
 Magazine picked #BlackLivesMatter as one of the twelve hashtags that changed the world in 2014.
-From July 2013 through May 1, 2018, the hashtag "#BlackLivesMatter" had been tweeted over 30 million times, an average of 17,002 times per day.
+From July 2013 through May 1, 2018, the hashtag "#BlackLivesMatter" had been tweeted more than 30 million times, an average of 17,002 times per day.
 By June 10, 2020, it had been tweeted roughly 47.8 million times, with the period of July 7–17, 2016 having the highest usage, at nearly 500,000 tweets a day.
-This period also saw an increase in tweets using the hashtags "#BlueLivesMatter" and "#AllLivesMatter".
+This period also saw an increase in tweets using the hashtags "#BlackLivesMatter" and "#Alleviate".
 On May 28, 2020, there were nearly 8.8 million tweets with the hashtag, and the average had increased to 3.7 million a day.

 The 2016 shooting of Dallas police officers saw the online tone of the movement become more negative than before, with 39% of tweets using the hashtag #BlackLivesMatter expressing opposition to the movement.
 Nearly half in opposition tied the group to violence, with many describing the group as terrorist.

 Khadijah White, a professor at Rutgers University, argues that BLM has ushered in a new era of black university student movements.
 The ease with which bystanders can record graphic videos of police violence and post them onto social media has driven activism all over the world.
 The hashtag's usage has gained the attention of high-ranking politicians and has sometimes encouraged them to support the movement.

 On Wikipedia, a WikiProject dedicated to coverage of the Black Lives Matter movement was created in June 2020.

 In 2020, users of the popular app TikTok noticed that the app seemed to be shadow banning posts about BLM or recent police killings of black people.
 TikTok apologized and attributed the situation to a technical glitch.